HNoodles/SimpleFileSystem/README.md

       - How will you locate a free inode?
         - This is a relatively basic operation which only calls for a double loop to go through every inode block of a disk then every inode of an inode block.
 The program doesn't pursue performance, so we can simply do a linear scan and record the first invalid inode we find which would be the free inode we are looking for.
         - If no empty inode was found, -1 should be returned.
+        - This work is done by `FileSystem::allocate_free_block` suggested by the document.
       - What information would you see in a new inode?
         - The new inode should hava `Valid = 1`, `Size = 0`, `Direct[0 ~ (POINTERS_PER_INODE - 1)] = 0` and `Indirect = 0`.
       - How will you record this new inode?